Mazamorra De Maca Recipe

 The most common traditional way to enjoy Maca in the high Andes is to make a porridge with whole Maca roots called Mazamorra de Maca.
 This is how people living in the Andes have eaten Maca for 1000s of years and it’s still a great way to get the benefits of Maca.
-A bowl of this Mazamorra de Maca makes for a hearty, filling and nutritious meal.
+A bowl of Peruvian Mazamorra de Maca makes for a hearty, filling and nutritious meal.
 Most people notice that it leaves them satisfied for many hours.

 The traditional recipe for Mazamorra de Maca uses whole dried Maca roots rather than Maca powder.
 Since it is unlawful to export whole Maca roots from Peru, it has not yet been made consistently outside of Peru.
 At least not until now….